openSUSE/news-o-o/_posts/2011-02-16-open-bugs-day-on-sunday-the-20th-of-february.markdown

   * An installation of openSUSE 11.4 RC1 or openSUSE Factory so you can verify things.
-Itâ€™s of course okay to run it in a virtual machine.
+It’s of course okay to run it in a virtual machine.

   * An IRC client to interact with the other participants.

-  * Good moodÂ :-)
+  * Good mood :-)

 If you don't know how to triage bugs the organizers will give you  a list of bugs that you can work on and you can double-check with other  participants that your changes are okay.
 If you do know how to triage bugs you can of course just go ahead and do it!